Holf/AllForOne/README.md

 This StackOverflow answer inspired much of the code: http://stackoverflow.com/a/4657392/169334.

 However, the 'LimitFlags' setting used is '0x3000' rather than '0x2000'.
 This applies 'JOB_OBJECT_LIMIT_SILENT_BREAKAWAY_OK', as well as 'JOB_OBJECT_LIMIT_KILL_ON_JOB_CLOSE'.
-Without it, any child processes spawned, such as by instances of Chrome, get assigned and locked to the same Job.
-Chrome cannot thereafter use it's own Job Management strategies, and therefore crashes.
+Without it, any further child processes spawned, such as those which Chrome creates itself, get assigned and locked to the same Job.
+Chrome cannot thereafter use it's own Job Management strategies and therefore crashes.